Installation Problems

 - If the license remains below the limit, subscriber sessions without a license may transition to being optimized if they accumulate a small number of optimized flows.

-- A subscriber session without a license has no ACM, no rate limiting and it continues generating traffic volume totals.
-Quota volume reporting is suspended.
-Blocking at quota exhaustion will not take place.
-The other metrics, like retransmissions, latencies, etc. will be reduced to those from the flows being optimized.
+- The other metrics, like retransmissions, latencies, etc. will be reduced to those from the flows being optimized.

 - A subscriber session being optimized will be affected by the fact that some of his flows may not have a license and therefore the subscriber may have a reduced set of measurements in comparison with normal operation.
 This affects the ACM and also the metrics generated for that subscriber.